shd101wyy/Dynamic-Information-Syndication/README.md

 | videos | array of video urls | |
 | markdown | markdown content | |

+`items` should be sorted by `updated`, from most recent to least recent.

 ## Example
 ```json
 {